projectacrn/acrn-hypervisor/doc/introduction/index.rst

 applications, together with security functions that safeguard the system.

-There are a number of pre-defined scenarios included in ACRN's source code.
+There are a number of predefined scenarios included in ACRN's source code.
 They all build upon the three fundamental modes of operation that have been explained above, i.e. the *logical partitioning*, *sharing*, and *hybrid* modes.
 They further specify the number of VMs that can be run, their attributes and the